 Delaware Quit Claim Deed Form

 Delaware Quit Claim Deed is an official legal form that represents an arrangement for a party known as the grantor to transfer all of their interest in a property to a party known as the grantee.
 It is designed for use only in situations where the grantee does not require proof that there are no other claimants to the property.
 It should also be kept in mind that along with not establishing any title, this document does not prove that the property is free of debt or liens.
 Considering that this type of deed is relatively more straightforward and less expensive to complete than a warranty deed, it offers substantial benefits to those who decide to use it.

 - Wording (§ 121(b)): The words “grant and convey” should not be used as these words are reserved for use in other types of deeds.
 Usage of them may result in the deed being deemed unusable.
 Instead, the arrangement should be described as a “quit claim.”

-Grantee’s Address (§ 133): State law specifies that the Grantee’s address must be written on the Quit Claim Deed.
+- Grantee’s Address (§ 133): State law specifies that the Grantee’s address must be included.